wernsey/Jatalog/README.md

 There are opportunities to run some of the methods in parallel using the Java 8 Streams API (I'm thinking of the calls to `expandStrata()` in `buildDatabase()` and the calls to `matchRule()` in `expandStrata()` in particular).
 The biggest obstacle at the moment is that the `Expr#evalBuiltIn()` throws a `DatalogException`, and `DatalogException is` necessarily checked because it is used for proper reporting of user errors.

 It seems the most practical solution is to wrap the DatalogException in a RuntimeException and then unwrap it at a higher level.
-See [this discussion on StackOverflow](http://stackoverflow.com/a/27648758/115589)
+See [this answer on StackOverflow](http://stackoverflow.com/a/27648758/115589)

 ----